kreait/docker-images/README.md

 ## PHP

-Docker images built on top of [Alpine 3.7](https://hub.docker.com/r/_/alpine/) with the latest stable PHP Version (7.1) and common and useful extensions.
+Docker images built on top of Alpine Linux with the latest stable PHP Version and common and useful extensions.

 | Image  | Dockerfile |Size |
 | --- | --- | --- |